-We are aiming to challenge the limitations of partnering remotely by emerging some new thinking about how best to support and grow effective remote partnering in future.
+We are challenging the limitations of partnering remotely by emerging some exciting new thinking about how best to support and grow more effective remote partnering practice.

-Whatever evolves from this project must be capable of meeting a wide variety of needs, constraints and contextual specifics – we will only know what is really needed and what is possible by closely working with those who currently struggle to make remote working work.
+Whatever evolves from this project must be capable of meeting a wide variety of needs, constraints and contextual specifics – we can only know what is really needed and what is possible by closely working with those who currently struggle to make remote working work which is why we work with a number of partners and their networks and reach out to front line practitioners directly.

-Our solutions need to be user-friendly – capable of crossing language, sector and hierarchical boundaries – which means jargon-free, flexible, imaginative, inter-active and not over-reliant on technology.
+Our solutions are designed to be user-friendly – capable of crossing language, sector and hierarchical boundaries – which means jargon-free, flexible, imaginative, inter-active and not over-reliant on technology.
 If you have ideas to share or test please contact us.

 - September to December 2016